Zeolla.org Home Page

 As can be seen, I equaled or bettered all of my college lifts at 114s.
 But its not a fair comparison given that the multi-ply gear of today is much more beneficial than the gear I used in college.

 This was the only contest I entered at 123s since 2003.
-Here, "unequipped," meant a belt, wrist wraps, and 2.0 meter knee wraps.
+Here, "raw, with wraps" means a belt, wrist wraps, and 2.0 meter knee wraps.

 It needs to be noted, I stopped powerlifting when I was 21 and did not compete again until I was 42.
 I severely regret not having been able to lift and compete through my 20s and 30s.
 I will always wonder what I might have accomplished if I had been able to do so.